Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/updates/overview-update-channels.md

 ## Semi-Annual Enterprise Channel overview

-Choose Semi-Annual Enterprise Channel only for non-human devices and those running specialized or business-critical workloads that require extensive testing before new Microsoft 365 Apps features are implemented.
+Choose Semi-Annual Enterprise Channel only for non-interactive devices and those running specialized or business-critical workloads that require extensive testing before new Microsoft 365 Apps features are implemented.
 This channel is suitable for select devices performing automated tasks where end-users aren't present, ensuring compliance with regulatory and organizational standards.

 Updates to Semi-Annual Enterprise Channel are released on the second Tuesday of the month.
 In January and July, the monthly update can include feature, security, and non-security updates.
 In other months, the update can include security and non-security updates.